Buzz Lightyear’s Space Ranger Spin Tomorrowland Magic Kingdom

 At the end of the mission, you can compare your score against the Space Ranger chart to find your rank.

-This is a FASTPASS+ attraction!
-Even though the line moves quickly, the wait time typically ranges from 30 to 60 minutes.
+Lighning Lane access for Buzz Lightyear’s Space Ranger Spin is available with the purchse of Genie+ and even though the line moves quickly, the standby wait time typically ranges from 30 to 60 minutes.

 Accessibility: Guests using an ECV must transfer to a wheelchair to ride this attraction.
 Audio Description and Handheld Captioning are available.